-Install Video IP/3G/RTMP (optional, only for Video)
+Install Video (optional, only for Video)

-To use 3G-324m video features, your system must have a TDM card.
+To use any video 3G-324m features, your system must have a TDM card.
 You don't need install this package, if you are going to use your system only for voice services.

 '''

 tar xvzf video_VX-X_date.tar.gz

 '''